EdoardoGruppi/Deep_Understanding_of_AI_Based_Drug_Discovery/Instructions.md

 ## Run the code

-Once all the necessary packages have been installed you can run the code by typing this line on the terminal or by the specific command within the IDE.
+Once all the necessary packages have been installed you can run the test script by typing this line on the terminal or by the specific command within the IDE.

 ```
-python main.py
+python test_script.py
 ```

 ## Issues